 Most companies make applying for a secured credit card pretty straightforward.
 Here’s what you need to know:

 If you have poor or fair credit, approval is easier for secured cards.
 You can usually find the recommended credit score for each ca

 You can usually apply for a secured credit card online, by phone, or through the mail.
 Online and phone applications are usually fastest, but many cards take applications by mail if you’re not in a rush.
 Some cards require you to be a member of the credit union or state department.

 Approval may be instant if you apply by phone or online, but expect it to take closer to a week or two to get your card in the mail.

-- Soft and hard credit inquiries.
 Most lenders don’t check your credit history.
 Some could make a soft inquiry on your credit history, but this doesn’t affect your credit.
 Unsecured cards will do a hard pull, negatively affecting your credit.

 Multiple hard inquiries in a short time could lead lenders to consider you a high-risk customer.
 If you’re applying for multiple credit cards at once, it may suggest that you’re short on cash or preparing to rack up a lot of debt.

 What you’ll need to apply